 - If your dog has responded badly or had an allergic reaction to natural antibiotics in the past.

-What products are natural antibiotics for dogs?
+What products are natural remedies for dogs?

 👉 Remember, consult your vet before administering any natural antibiotics to your dog.